Inuit

 Nanilavut: Let's find them

-Tuberculosis in Canada was at epidemic proportions in the early twentieth century and peaked between the 1940s and 1960s.
+Tuberculosis in Canada was at epidemic proportions in the early 20th century and peaked between the 1940s and 1960s.
 A significant number of Inuit were affected and sent away from their communities to undergo treatment.

 Many patients were treated and returned home.
 Others succumbed to the illness and were buried in cemeteries near the treatment facilities.